Tough viz? Wave thy magic wand

 Expected Trails & Lift Operations:

 Policy Update: Mt.
-Bachelor will allow Class-1 pedal-assist e-mountain bikes on its downhill Bike Park trails off Little Pine and Pine Marten chairlifts.
+Bachelor now allows Class-1 pedal-assist e-mountain bikes on its downhill Bike Park trails off Little Pine and Pine Marten chairlifts.
 This decision aims to make the mountain more accessible to a broader range of riders.
 Mt.
-Bachelor will continue to welcome the use of adaptive e-bikes.
+Bachelor continues to welcome the use of adaptive e-bikes.
 Click here for a full list of permitted equipment at Mt.
 Bachelor during summer.

 Reminder: Uphill riding remains prohibited on all Mt.
 Bachelor trails and service roads, and all users must have a valid lift ticket or pass to enjoy the Bike Park.
 Class 1, 2, and 3 e-bikes are prohibited on non-motorized trails in the Deschutes National Forest, including trail systems directly outside Mt.
 Bachelor’s special-use permit boundary.
 To learn more about the USFS’s stance on e-bikes, visit: Electric Bicycle Use | US Forest Service